olivercaine/ui-component-library-recipes/README.md

 4. Auto-deploy Storybook to GitHub pages

-   1. Enable "Read and write permissions" in [GitHub Repo] > Settings > Actions > General to allow this
+   1. Enable "Read and write permissions" in [GitHub Repo] > Settings > Actions > General to allow this.

 ## How to use in an app